Vlada0/DistributedSystems/README.md

 > Response message from the response body will be empty if a Status code is equals to Fail

-## LAB 2 - A sample Web Api that manipulates with avia Tickets and Warranties
+## LAB 2 - A sample Web Api that manipulates with avia Tickets and Warrants
 ### Used technologies
 - .Net Core 3 + C#
 - MongoDb as the main data storage